MusicDin/kumuluzee-database-schema-migrations/README.md

           file: db/changelog-master.xml          # default: "db/changelog-master.xml"
 ```

-#### Configuring migrations at startup
+#### Configure migrations at startup

-There are two actions that can be executed at application startup.
-One being `dropAll` and the other one being `update`.
+There are two actions that can be performed when the application starts.
+One is `dropAll` and the other is `update`.
-Action `dropAll` will drop the database and action `update` will update the database according to the changelog
+The `dropAll` action drops the database and the `update` action updates the database according to the changelog
-on location provided in `file` property.
-Note that action `dropAll` will be executed before `update` if both are enabled.
+at the location specified in the `file` property.
+Note that the `dropAll` action is executed before the `update`
+action if both are enabled.

 Example configuration:
 ```yaml